• Skip to primary navigation

 It turns out you can teach an old dog new tricks.
 While on our recent vacation, in addition to a few books I also read a number of magazines.
 One of them was an issue of Fine Cooking, which had an article on cooking perfect rice pilaf.
 I took some of their advice and tried the tips as soon as we got home and they brought my normal rice pilaf to an even better level.

 • Use long grain rice.
-I prefer brown rice, but a long-grain white rice like jasmine or basmati are great also.
+I prefer brown rice, but a long-grain white rice like jasmine rice or basmati are great also.

 • Rinse your rice in cold water first.
 Rinsing removes starch and helps create separate, not sticky, rice grains.

 • Toast your rice grains first.
-Toasting them adds texture as well as flavor.
+Toasting them adds texture as well as extra flavor.
 The longer you let them cook, the more complex and nutty the flavor will be.

 • Don’t stir the rice pilaf after it boils as this can make the rice sticky.